Jeefrect/SoundReactor/README.md

 - **KSL Loader** (ZML is not supported).

 ## How to use
+0. Create an object using keyshapes or emission.
+How to create objects is written [here](https://github.com/Jeefrect/SoundReactor/blob/main/docs/how-to-make.md), it's easy!
 1. Add kino objects on your car.
 2. Open the list of objects in SoundReactor UI panel.
 3. For each object, assign: